seigakaku/org-drill/README.md

 # Author

-Org-Drill is maintained by Phillip Lord
+Org-Drill is maintained by Phillip Lord.

 Org-Drill was originally written by Paul Sexton.

 # History